-- Actions to send: if binary timer is parameterised, up to 2 actions can be enabled, one of them to send on and the other to send off, not allowing both actions to be disabled at the same time.
+• Actions to send: if binary timer is parameterised, up to 2 actions can be enabled, one of them to send on and the other to send off, not allowing both actions to be disabled at the same time.
 If scene type timer is parameterised, the action will always be shown with the parameterised text/icon.
-Within each action, the time to send every action is configured. - Days of the week: set the days of the week on which sending will occur. - Type of timer: - > Daily/Week timer : the configured actions will be sent on the selected days of the week without ever being disabled. - > One-shot timer (1): the actions will be sent when the configured time is reached.
+Within each action, the time to send every action is configured.

+■ Days of the week: set the days of the week on which sending will occur.

+Type of timer:

+- > One-shot timer 1: the actions will be sent when the configured time is reached.
 Once all actions have been sent, the timer is disabled.